Group Registration is now open

 The Pacific Jamboree (PJ) is open to all youth of Scout age who are registered members of Scouts Canada, L’Association des Scouts du Canada or Scout Units from National Scout Organizations who are members of the World Organization of the Scout Movement (WOSM).

-The program is geared toward youth 11 to 15 years old.
+PJ Programming is geared to the 11-15 year old age range.
 Any youth registered with the Scout section as of the date of the Jamboree may attend as a participant with their Scout section.
 In all cases, it is expected that Scouters will ensure that the youth have appropriate knowledge and skills to contribute successfully to a seven-day camping experience and are adequately prepared for the program activities chosen.

 Groups register Patrols only – no individual registrations accepted.
 Groups can register more than one Patrol.
 Payment must be made by patrol(s) versus by individual.
 If your Group is registering more than one patrol, you can pay for them on one Group cheque.